docherty/Chain-of-Recursive-Thoughts/README.md

 CoRT makes AI models recursively think about their responses, generate alternatives, and pick the best one.
 It's like giving the AI the ability to doubt itself and try again... and again... and again, using the OpenRouter API.

 ### Does it actually work?
 YES.
-I tested it with Mistral 7B Instruct (free tier) and it went from "meh" to "holy crap", especially for such a small model, at programming tasks.
-(Performance varies by model).
+Tests with models like Mistral 7B Instruct show significant improvement in task performance (e.g., programming) compared to direct generation.
+Performance varies by model.

 ## How it works
 1. User provides input.